 In this amazing exhibition space, the history of our fascination with humanoid robots brings science fiction to life.
 Tremble in awe and fear at the possibility of autonomous robots that can think, learn and possibly even love, without us, and discover what life might be like if we shared it with robots for the future.

 It's unfortunate that there isn't more opportunity for interactions with the robots, and don't expect to learn much about artificial technology.
-That said, prepare to be pushed to the edges of your intellectual and emotional boundaries with these crepuscular creatures.
+That said, prepare to be pushed to the edges of your intellectual and emotional boundaries by this exhibition.

 Suitable for ages 10+